First Day of Spring 2011

 Lake Shore Drive Closed

-Chicago’s Lake Shore Drive continued to be closed Wednesday due to the blizzard that crippled the city of Chicago and a significant portion of the midwest prednisone earlier this week.
+Chicago’s Lake Shore Drive continued to be closed Wednesday due to the blizzard that crippled the city of Chicago and a significant portion of the midwest earlier this week.
 Hundreds of stranded motorists had already been rescued.
 The city estimated that 700 to 900 vehicles were effected by the standstill.

 This weekend’s RV shows